 Frequently Asked Questions

 If you need assistance with your reservation or have additional questions, please contact our call center at (213) 763-3466 between 9 am–5 pm or email us at firstname.lastname@example.org.

 COVID-19 Disclaimer and Waiver

 The novel coronavirus, COVID-19, has been declared a worldwide pandemic by the World Health Organization.
 COVID-19 is extremely contagious.
 The state of medical knowledge is evolving, but it is clear that the virus is believed to spread from through the air, person-to-person contact, and/or by contact with contaminated surfaces and objects.
 People reportedly can be infected and show no symptoms and therefore spread the disease.
 Evidence has shown that COVID-19 can cause serious and potentially life-threatening illness and even death.

 The safety measures and guidelines listed above are being implemented consistent with current guidance issued by federal, state, and local public health officials.
 Although these precautions are being taken, the Natural History Museum of Los Angeles County cannot prevent any guest from becoming exposed to, contracting, or spreading COVID-19 while visiting the Museum or utilizing its on-premises services.
 It is not possible to prevent the presence of the disease.
-The Natural History Museum of Los Angeles does not warrant or represent that its staff Members or its visitors have received the COVID vaccine.
+The Natural History Museum of Los Angeles does not warrant or represent that all staff Members or visitors have received the COVID vaccine.
 Therefore, any guest who chooses to enter the Museum or utilize on-premises services may be exposing themselves to and/or increasing the risk of contracting or spreading COVID-19.
 As part of the ticketing process, guests will be required to sign a Waiver of Liability Relating to Coronavirus/COVID-19.